-- you are a licensed minister (lay or ordained, stipendiary or self-supporting) and also an office holder; - you have fulfilled at least 10 years of service (not necessarily in the Diocese of Oxford); - you have served at least 2 years in your current post; - and it has been at least 10 years since your last sabbatical.
+- you are a licensed minister (lay or ordained, stipendiary or self-supporting) and also an office holder; or a bishop or bishop's chaplain. - you have fulfilled at least 10 years of service (not necessarily in the Diocese of Oxford). - you have served at least 2 years in your current post. - and it has been at least 10 years since your last sabbatical.

 Clergy and lay ministers employed by agencies other than the diocese should agree sabbatical leave with their employer.
 Any funding for the sabbatical should be sought from the employer in the first instance, but the diocese may offer a grant providing the appropriate adviser has been fully consulted.
-The same applies to clergy and licensed lay ministers employed by churches.
+The same applies to clergy and licensed lay ministers employed by churches (e.g., clergy employed by a PCC rather than the diocese).
+Any application made by clergy and lay ministers in these categories should provide a copy of their request for sabbatical funding from their employer and a copy of the response of the employer.

 You must follow the application process even if you do not intend to request diocesan funding towards the sabbatical, as you still require the Bishop's permission to be absent from your office.
+Team vicars, associate ministers, and LLMs applying for a sabbatical will all need to have the agreement of their incumbent or team rector.